 Comparing Pitbull vs. Staffordshire Bull Terrier

 Pitbulls are descended from terriers that were crossed with bulldogs to create an agile and strong dog for the purpose of fighting.
 In fact, the term “pitbull” is often used quite loosely and can describe several dogs used for dog fighting.
 Such dogs include Staffordshire terriers, Staffordshire bull terriers, and American Pitbull terriers.
 Historically, Pitbulls were used for dogfighting and bullfighting and are still used for illegal dog fights today.
 This has earned them a reputation as aggressive dogs and led to them being completely banned in some countries.

-Staffordshire bull terriers (also known as Staffies) are descended from mastiffs and bulldogs and were also originally used for dogfighting and bullfighting – this sport required large dogs in the 100-120 lb range.
+Staffordshire bull terriers (also known as Staffies) are an English breed that are descended from mastiffs and bulldogs.
+They were also originally used for dogfighting and bullfighting – this sport required large dogs in the 100-120 lb range.
 However, eventually, the terrier was added into the mix to produce smaller dogs that we know today as Staffordshire bull terriers.
 Despite staffies often being described under the term “pitbull,” there are a few differences between them.

 |Pitbull||Staffordshire Bull Terrier|

 |Color||Any color and any pattern||Black, white, fawn, red, brindle|

 |Face||Slightly rounded with a wide jaw and high-set ears||Short, broad head.
 More rounded|

 |Temperament||Courageous, stubborn, low tolerance for other animals||Energetic, boisterous, playful|